 And Director Duncanson is proposing that the May 2014 town meeting approve spending another $27 million to lay more Big City Sewer pipe, pushing debt to an astronomical $150 million plus!

 Of the 14 Cape towns with water quality problems attributed to septic nitrogen, only Chatham has adopted the most expensive method for addressing the problems, a traditional big city sewer system.

 Barnstable County officials declared in 2011 that doing what Chatham is doing is "unaffordable" for Cape towns, but it apparently is not for Chatham property taxpayers, in the view of Chatham officials.

-This change in the county's position is welcome.
+The county's position is a welcome change.
 In fact, county officials are now taking the position that Chatham Concerned Taxpayers advocated in 2009 when town officials were moving ahead with the most expensive solution possible, a centralized sewer system.

 In early 2012 county executives recommended principles calling for minimizing infrastructure and taxpayer cost as much as possible. county recommendations final_report 01.02.13.pdf